Alexander Temerko: Views and political activism in the UK

 Temerko's views on Russia's economy and the Yukos affair were cited by the Financial Times in the late 2000s.
 He himself contributed articles on the Russian oil industry developments to outlets such as The Observer and The Wall Street Journal.

 Temerko is a member of, and major donor to, the British Conservative Party where he is a member of the Leader's Group.
 He also actively supports local Party associations in the North-East England where his company is based and Cities of London & Westminster association where his office and residence are located.
 He has commented on the impact that developments in politics and business would have on the North-East, in particular regarding the North Sea.

 Temerko is a member of Carlton Club, a private member's club in London, where he donated a £90,000 bust of David Cameron.

-Temerko regularly criticizes President Vladimir Putin of Russia and his policies in the media, including over the conflict in Ukraine.
+Temerko regularly criticizes President Vladimir Putin of Russia and his policies in the media, including over the Russo-Ukrainian war.

 During the 2014 Scottish independence referendum, Temerko publicly supported the campaign for Scotland to remain in the United Kingdom.
 He has publicly voiced his support for Britain to remain in the European Union.
 After the Referendum, Temerko advocated for a soft Brexit or even a general election, rather than a "no-deal" Brexit.
 Le Monde quoted Temerko as stating that the most sensible solution for London would be to stop the Brexit process and support the French through reforming the European Union.
 In August 2019, Temerko suggested that an extension of Article 50 or a second referendum were the only options to avoid the "unfolding travesty" of a no-deal exit on 31 October.

 During the 2019 Conservative leadership campaign, Temerko supported Jeremy Hunt.
 The Daily Telegraph quoted Temerko as saying that the other leading candidate, and subsequent leader of the Conservative Party, Boris Johnson, remained a "friend", but he was being "held hostage" by the European Research Group of Brexiteer MPs.
 Temerko was also quoted by the Huffington Post as saying that the choice between Hunt and Johnson was one of "populism" against "professionalism".

 He has advocated for greater support for British manufacturers.
 Temerko has particularly emphasised the role of interconnectors in the energy market in spite of Brexit proceedings, due to the increased volatility caused by increased reliance on renewable sources.

 In July 2019, Temerko was quoted by Reuters, based on a series of interviews with him conducted in the course of three years, as applauding Brexit, endorsing Boris Johnson's bid to lead Britain out of the EU, lauding senior Russian security officials (including the current and former heads of the Federal Security Service such as Nikolai Patrushev), and proudly recalling his past work with Russia's Defence Ministry during the Yeltsin era.